-Google apps such as Sheets, Docs, and Forms help students organize and sell yearbooks.
+Google apps such as Sheets, Photos (or Drive), Docs, and Forms help students organize and sell yearbooks.
 Below are examples of how the Compton Jr. High Yearbook class used each of these apps for our 2017-2018 yearbook.

-- Column A = Page numbers with the function =A3+B3.
-Even pages are on the left side of the yearbook.
+- Column A = Page numbers with the function =A3+B2.
+The even pages are on the left-hand side of the yearbook.

 - Column B = Number of pages per group.
-This number is used in the above equation.
+Some groups may have 1 page while others may have a 2-page spread.
+This number is used in the Column A function.

 - Column C = Section title.
 The title is linked to the actual Google Slide using Insert -> Link.
-Multiple people will be assigned to this section.
+Each section (clubs, sports, etc) has its own section.
+Multiple people will be assigned to a given section.

 - Column D = Section number.
 This makes sorting the sections easier.

-- Column F = Advisors name if necessary.
-It might be advisable to include the advisor's email address.
+- Column F = Advisor's name if necessary.
+Suggestion: Include the advisor's email address.

 - Column G = Student yearbook staff member who is assigned to the page.